 - Add the dry rice to the pan and stir until it is well coated with the oil, chicken drippings, and sausage fat.

 - Combine the stock and tomato puree and add about 2.5 cups of that mixture to the pan, along with the peas, and stir.

-- Close the grill lid for about 20 minutes, until the rice starts to look softened.
-At this point, only if the rice is still very toothy, add some extra liquid.
+- Nestle the chicken into the rice and close the grill lid for about 20 minutes, until the rice starts to look softened.
+If the rice is still toothy, add some extra liquid.

 - Once the rice is cooked through, add the seafood, nestling it into the rice.
 Littleneck clams will take about 10 minutes to open, so add those first.
 When you see the clams starting to open, add the mussels and shrimp to the mix and close the grill again.
 Once all the shells are open, remove from the grill and serve!
 If one or two don't open, discard them.